edstott/EE2Project/doc/accelerator-guide.md

 2. The visualisation shall be generated with the supplied PYNQ-1000 SoC FPGA platform with an accelerator for the soft logic of the FPGA that computes the inner loops of the calculation
    1. The accelerator shall be described using Verilog or SystemVerilog
    2. The accelerator shall provide an interface with the integrated CPU for the adjustment of parameters
-   3. The number formats and word lengths used in the accelerator shall be selected to optimise the trade-off between visualisation accuracy and computational throughput
+   3. The number formats and word lengths used in the accelerator should be selected to optimise the trade-off between visualisation accuracy and computational throughput
    4. The computational throughput of the accelerated implementation shall exceed that of a CPU-only alternative programmed with C, C++ or Cython
-   5. The video output shall be 1440x960 pixels with a refresh rate of 60Hz
 3. The system shall provide a user interface to enhance the function of the visualisation as an educational tool.
     1. The user interface may be implemented using separate hardware to the visualisation computer
-    2. The user interface shall allow a user to adjust parameters of the visualisation in an intuitive fashion
+    2. The user interface shall allow a user to adjust parameters of the visualisation in an intuitive or interesting way
     3. The user interface should provide information about the visualisation as an overlay on the image or via a separate medium

 ## Resources Provided